Tennismylife/GOAT-Theory-Java-Release/README.md

 All the GOAT Theory ia a 'question of proportions', simple to say but difficult to do.
 Using this app is available to touch with our hands the 'dinamic proportions' explained [here](http://www.tennismylife.org/the-goat-theory-una-questione-di-proporzioni/)

-The 'proportion questions' explodes in an infinite
+The 'proportion questions' explodes in an infinite combinations series, just like a linear clock (not circular)

+finally the last but not the least, the cryptography using a brute force applied to proportions